siamakn/temp-nomad-onboarding-workshop/docs/Module2/M2_x_NOMAD_GUI.md

 To access the NOMAD GUI, follow these steps:

-1. Open your web browser and go to [nomad-lab.eu](https://nomad-lab.eu).
+1. Open your web browser and go to [nomad-lab.eu](https://nomad-lab.eu){:target="_blank"}.
-2. Click on the ``OPEN NOMAD`` button on the top right corner of the homepage.
+2. Click on the **OPEN NOMAD** button on the top right corner of the homepage.
 You will be redirected to the NOMAD Landing Page.

    ![Open NOMAD](images/NOMAD_homepage_openNOMAD.gif)